How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Robustness checks

 For the weighted measure in terms of population, we produce a simple arithmetic mean of bilateral distances weighted by population shares by setting $\theta = 1$.
 By contrast, we produce a harmonic mean of bilateral distances by setting $\theta = -1$.
 The harmonic mean assigns greater weight to shorter distances and aligns with the negative coefficients typically observed for distance in gravity models of bilateral trade.
 Consequently, using $\theta = -1$ better captures the economic proximity, reflecting the fact that nearby regions tend to exhibit disproportionately strong trade and economic linkages.\footnote{We also allow the regional innovation leaders to be time-varying, which select the maximum number of patent application holders in each year within the region.
 The results are reported in the Online Appendix.}

 Table \ref{table:instruments} presents the results from using alternative instruments for the number of patent applications, examining whether the baseline findings are robust to different definitions of geographic distance.
-Across all specifications, the estimated coefficients on the patent variable (activity, size, and efficiency) remain positive and statistically significant, confirming our baseline result.
+Across all specifications, the estimated coefficients on the patent variable remain positive and statistically significant, confirming our baseline result.

-Specifically, for the activity dimension, the coefficients remain very similar across all instruments, consistently around 0.112–0.113 with significance at the 5\% level, suggesting that the relationship between innovation and the activity of stock markets relative to the banking sector is stable regardless of the distance measure used.
-For the efficiency and size dimensions, we also observe significant coefficients in all three instruments, although magnitudes vary somewhat, particularly for efficiency, which shows larger point estimates (around 0.57).
+Specifically, for activity, the coefficients remain very similar across all instruments, consistently around 0.133 with significance at the 5\% level, suggesting that the relationship between innovation and stock market activity relative to the banking sector is stable regardless of the distance measure used.
+For efficiency and size, we also observe significant coefficients under all three instruments specifications, although magnitudes vary somewhat, particularly for efficiency, which shows larger point estimates (around 0.52).
 Weak instrument diagnostics (CLR, AR, and Wald tests) consistently produce highly significant p-values close to zero, indicating that the instruments are not weak and lend credibility to the IV estimates.

-In general, these results confirm that the key findings of the baseline analysis are robust to alternative constructions of geographic distance, strengthening confidence in the causal interpretation of the relationship between innovation and the activity, efficiency and size of stock markets relative to the banking sector.
+In general, these results confirm that the key findings of the baseline analysis are robust to alternative constructions of geographic distance, strengthening confidence in the causal interpretation of the relationship between innovation and stock market activity, efficiency and size relative to the banking sector.